|Module Title||PRODUCTION ANALYSIS|

 In this module students will acquire a methodology for the identification and analysis of the different components that come together in production.
 These include the contribution of the directors, designers and performers.
 These will be considered in isolation, in relation to each other, and in so far as they contribute effectively to the realization of the text in the consciousness of the given audience.

 The lectures and seminars will focus on the text chosen for performance.
-Several of these will be third-year productions of texts performed as part of the Department’s English-medium practical semester and the others will be performances scheduled to be seen on the 3-day theatre visit arranged for this module.
+Several of these will be third-year productions of texts performed as part of the Department?s English-medium practical semester and the others will be performances scheduled to be seen on the theatre visit/s arranged for this module.

 Students should bear in mind their own responsibility for acquiring their experience of the relevant text and bringing it to bear in the analysis of separate production events.
 The lectures and discussions arranged with theatre practitioners are designed to be generally helpful and informative, but they should not distract attention from the proper focus of the module which is firmly on the personal experience and analysis acquired and developed by the individual student.